xiaoli-dong/pathogenseq/README.md

 * Each row represents a unique sample to be processed, the first colum is the unique sample id
 * When the information for a particular column is missing, please fill the column with "NA"
 * The "fastq_1" and "fastq_2" columns are reserved for supplying the short sequence files
-* "basecaller_mode" is for user to provide the Nanopore basecalling model, for example: r1041_e82_400bps_hac_v4.2.0
+* "basecaller_mode" is for user to provide the Nanopore basecalling model, for example: r1041_e82_400bps_hac_v4.2.0.
+The availble models can be accessed from [medaka github](https://github.com/nanoporetech/medaka/blob/master/medaka/options.py)

 ### Run the pipeline: